lpmi-13/kubernetes-the-hard-way-hetzner/docs/03-compute-resources.md

 Hetzer doesn't call these VPC's, but their "network" is essentially the same thing.

-(*NOTE:* it's unfortunate that for a lot of these commands, there is no option for output on create, so we need to add some extra steps to grab the IDs of things)
+(*NOTE:* it's unfortunate that for a lot of these commands, there is no option for output on create, but the hcloud cli makes it very easy to refer to things by name instead of ID, so it's not a big deal)

 ```sh
 hcloud network create \